-On a conceptual level we see Minime’s as survivors in a big scary world.
-Our art however reduces their world to a manageable size just as all Big-Me’s try to do in real life.
+Minime are tiny survivors in a big scary world.
+Sound familiar?
+Our art reduces their world to a manageable size just like we all do in real life.

-SAFETY: They represent the lost people of our world now been given a secure and exciting life with their new big protectors.
+Refuge: Mini-me symbolise the lost and vulnerable people of our world, luckily rescued into a safe and exciting life with their big protectors.

-RESPECT: They represent that respect for the humanity and dignity of every individual, no matter how small in social status, is the foundation of a free and sustainable society.
+Respect: Respect for the humanity and dignity of every individual no matter how small in social status is the foundation of a free and fair society.

 See Prices & Bookings